loyii91400/cura/README.md

 - [x] Fuzzy-search.
 - [x] Sends results to stdout.
 - [ ] Add configuration to output section of data (delimited)
+- [ ] Fuzzy search content of files instead of filename

 ## Installation